henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 Did you notice any bugs in the Deja-fu version?
 Go back and look if you want, I will reveal the issues in the next sentence.

-The Deja-fu version is expecting that there are 24 hours in a day - and generally that's right, except when crossing a DST boundary.
+Firstly, the Deja-fu version is expecting that there are 24 hours in a day - and generally that's right, except when crossing a DST boundary.
 The other issue is in the `tomorrow` function of the Deja-fu version.
-It doesn't return tomorrow's date.
+It returns a date, but not tomorrow's.

 If you already know java.time, then it's not just different method signatures you'd have to deal with in using Deja-fu, but actual semantics.
 For example, if you 'add' a month to the 31st January, what happens?
-A decision had to be made by the API authors, and that decision was made differently in java.time vs js/Date.
+A decision had to be made by the API authors, and that decision was made differently.

 ## Is this a fair test?